TikTok vs Instagram Reels: We Run Both. Here Is What the Data Shows.

 Content Strategy: Stop Cross-Posting the Same Video

 This surprised me.
 The same video performs differently on each platform, and it goes beyond algorithmic differences.
-After months of lazy cross-posting, Elena started creating platform-specific edits and saw results right away.
+After months of just dumping the same file on both platforms, Elena started cutting two versions of each video.
+The difference showed up immediately.

 On TikTok, abrupt openings work (start mid-sentence, no intro, no logo).
 Dense text overlays are fine.
 Trending sounds get an algorithmic boost.
 And raw, unpolished video often outperforms polished stuff.